 The color of before a tree.

-Tucked into a catacomb, tied together with poison
+Tucked into a catacomb, tied together with poison ivy or twine.

 The skin peels without sunlight or shade.

 words being both perfume and

 antipathy, built to last.